brianglass/anastasis/files/weekday_vespers2.md

 Of the Forerunner.
 Same melody.

-As the dawn you rose on all the ends of the earth, enlightening the hearts of those who sing your praise, glorious Prophet; and so enlighten our minds and our souls to honour you, the SaviourÂ’s Baptist.
+As the dawn you rose on all the ends of the earth, enlightening the hearts of those who sing your praise, glorious Prophet; and so enlighten our minds and our souls to honour you, the Saviour’s Baptist.

 Blessed Forerunner, do not cease to intercede for all the world, we all beseech you; so that we, enriched with you as intercessor, may receive grace from on high to trample down the head of the evil-intentioned.